Disney+ Hotstar: Hotstar

-Acquisition by Disney, integration with Disney+
+Acquisition by Disney, integration with Disney+ (2019–2023)

-Star, and in turn Hotstar, were acquired by The Walt Disney Company in 2019, as part of its acquisition of their US parent company 21st Century Fox.
+Star, and in turn Hotstar, were acquired by the Walt Disney Company in 2019, as part of its acquisition of their US parent company 21st Century Fox.

 During a February 2020 earnings call, Iger announced that its recently launched international streaming brand Disney+ and its original programming would be integrated into Hotstar as part of a re-launch on 29 March 2020.
 Iger stated that the service's launch—originally scheduled to coincide with the opening of the 2020 Indian Premier League—would take advantage of Hotstar's existing infrastructure and customer base.
 The Motley Fool described Hotstar as being Disney's "secret weapon" in the market, due to its already-dominant position.

 Hotstar began to soft launch the expanded service for some users in March.
-On 20 March 2020, in recognition of the COVID-19 pandemic and associated postponement of the IPL season, the launch was pushed back to 3 April.
+On 20 March 2020, in recognition of the COVID-19 pandemic and the associated postponement of the IPL season, the launch was pushed back to 3 April.
 The service officially launched with a "virtual red carpet premiere" of The Lion King and Disney+ series The Mandalorian, featuring actors Rana Daggubati, Katrina Kaif, Shraddha Kapoor, Hrithik Roshan, and Tiger Shroff participating in live interactions.
 The price of the Hotstar Premium service was also increased with the launch.

-On 2 May 2020, Star announced that it would distribute the service for free to migrant workers in Singapore through 21 July, to improve morale amid their impact from COVID-19.
+On 2 May 2020, Star announced that it would distribute the service for free to Labour in India in Singapore through 21 July, to improve morale amid their impact from COVID-19.
 In June 2020, Hotstar named Sunil Rayan, formerly of Google, as its new president.